Skip to main content

 In conjunction with this survey, up to four causes of death of deceased respondents were recorded from death certificates on file at state vital records departments.
 These administrative data supplement the cause of death information collected on 2,166 deceased respondents directly from the widows or next-of-kin.
 Table OM1 compares the causes of death as reported by widows or next-of-kin and as listed on the death certificate.

 Table OM1.
-Cause of Death of Older Men Respondents (1990)
+Cause of death of Older Men respondents (1990)

-Cause of death Main cause of death
+Cause of death

 Heart disease (rheumatic heart disease, heart attack) 893 1037